 It is not surprising: every high is followed by a low, so the flattening of the growth curve in the games segment is not a catastrophe but a normalization of the market.
 With the corona pandemic, the partial isolation and the contact restrictions that lasted for many months, people were looking for alternatives to get through the pandemic - and found them in board games and puzzles.
 A similar conclusion is drawn by the association of games publishers: games have therefore been in vogue for years and had gained even more importance during the Corona crisis.

 Many families would have used games and puzzles intensively for joint activities during the lockdown times.
-After the easing of the pandemic situation, one had hoped for a return to normality as far as possible, but then things turned out surprisingly differently: "The Ukraine crisis, skyrocketing energy costs and galloping inflation are now affecting the mind and consumer behavior of consumers," says the association .
+After the easing of the pandemic situation, one had hoped for a return to normality as far as possible, but then things turned out surprisingly differently: "The Ukraine crisis, skyrocketing energy costs and galloping inflation are now affecting the mood and consumer behavior of consumers," says the association .
 The accumulated sales in 2022 are therefore somewhat weaker than in the boom year 2021.
 However, the general interest in games remains at a high level.

 According to the association, games are becoming more and more popular as a way of "switching off and at the same time being busy and exchanging ideas with friends or family".
 Playing is also very important as a meaningful, creative and sometimes challenging leisure activity.
 That was important in the lockdown and will certainly continue in the next difficult months.